 What types of sickness insurance can you buy?

-If you are looking for insurance that provides financial support if suffer ill health or are injured, there are four options available to you.
+If you are looking for insurance that provides financial support in case you were to suffer ill health or be injured, there are four options available to you.
 Here we describe these sickness insurances and how they work.

 Terminal illness insurance explained